Last June, the National Council approved and voted on the law №948 on a new 6-hectar expansion project of the coastal zone towards the sea.

 - A two-storey underground car park with a capacity of 480 cars and special spaces for two-wheeled vehicles;

 - A green park, for strolling and relaxation, with a variety of colourful flora to be enjoyed and a total area of 6,500 m²;

 - A 560-metre coastal walk along the seaside, open during the day and at night;

 - A harbour and passenger port just for the new complex, though only accessible to pedestrians.
 The port and the harbour will cover a total of 310 m², with 30 spaces for mooring yachts and special facilities for water drainage.

 The management of the project is particularly environmentally friendly, giving a special attention to the marine life and fauna currently living on its territory and surroundings.
 Since the complex is actually classed as an eco-area, it has all the specialised environmental certifications such as the HQE Aménagement, BREEAM, Biodivercity and Port Propre labels.

 The project is to be launched at the end of 2016 and to be finished by 2025.
-Its total cost amounts to over 600 million euros.
+Its total cost amounts to over 2 billion euros.